 Vinyl is a hard-multilayered material made from recycled materials.
 Since vinyl is not porous, the stain can’t penetrate it, and if the stain can’t penetrate a surface, it won’t stick or dry properly.
 Instead, the stain will turn into a tacky mess on the floor.

-You must wait until the paint dries fully (cures) before walking over the floor.
+You must wait until the paint dries fully (cures) before walking over vinyl flooring.
 The dry time of floor paint depends on the brand and type of paint.
 However, on average, it takes 12-24 hours for floor paint to dry enough to be walked over.

 If you seal the paint, you must wait until the sealer dries before walking over it.
-For instance, water-based polyurethane takes 24 hours to dry fully.
+For instance, water-based polyurethane takes 24 hours to dry fully (cure).
 So, you must wait until the paint dries, and then wait 24 hours more for the sealer to dry.

 If you walk over the floor before the paint is dry, you will smear or remove the paint.
 Also, you will create a messy and tacky finish that will take days to dry.